qrtl/rpl-custom/sale_order_change_log/readme/DESCRIPTION.rst

 This module does the following:

-* Keep a history of changes to the product and quantity in the chatter.
+* Keep the change history of line products/quantities in the chatter.